exhuma/python-course-basic/python-advanced/slides/unittesting.rst

 * Executing it will be slow (network access)
 * The return value may be **out of your control**

-    * Someone else may change the hosntame.
+    * Someone else may change the hostname.
     * Security (SNMP credentials, firewall) considerations.